interledger/rfcs/0002-crypto-conditions/0002-crypto-conditions.md

 ## Binary Encoding

-An description of crypto-conditions is provided in this document using Abstract Syntax Notation One (ASN.1) as defined in [ITU.X680.2015](#itu.X680.2015).
+A description of crypto-conditions is provided in this document using Abstract Syntax Notation One (ASN.1) as defined in [ITU.X680.2015](#itu.X680.2015).
 Implementations of this spec MUST support encoding and decoding using Octet Encoding Rules (OER) as defined in [ITU.X696.2015](#itu.X696.2015).

 ## String Types